-It should be noted that although the specification number C26/31 would normally indicate that it was issued in 1931 (the last two digits usually indicate the year of issue), C26/31 was put out to tender the following year, 9th April 1932 to be exact.
+It should be noted that although the specification number C26/31 would normally indicate that it was issued in 1931 (the last two digits usually indicate the year of issue), C26/31 was put out to tender the following year, the 9th of April 1932 to be exact.

 The Air Ministry ended up paying for the construction of three prototypes for C26/31.
 The Armstong Whitworth AW23 was a low-wing monoplane with a retractable undercarriage, looking like a fatter version of the later Whitley bomber, powered by two AW Tiger engines.
 The Handley Page HP51 was their earlier HP43 three-engined biplane converted to a twin-engined monoplane (it would later form the basis of the HP54 Harrow of which we will learn more later).
 The Bristol tender was their Type 130, a high-wing monoplane with fixed undercarriage with the wheels enclosed in large spats.
 It used the new 7-spar stressed-skin wing designed by Harry Pollard.
 The front Lewis gun was enclosed in a hydraulically powered turret while the rear gun position was originally just an opening with a Scarff ring.
 All three designs had twin, braced, rudders to accommodate the rear gunner position.

 Armstrong Whitworth AW23 (left) and Handley Page HP51 (right) - The competitors to the Bristol 130.

 The AW23, with its retracting undercarriage, looks the most "modern" design.
 Yet both it and the HP51 were structurally much more conservative than the Bristol 130.
 Both had substantial parts of the wings and most of their fuselages covered in fabric, whereas the Bristol 130 was the true modern aircraft, with both the wings and fuselage made from metal with only the control surfaces being fabric-covered (although the prototype had fabric-covered tailplane and rudders).